ddev/ddev/docs/content/users/install/performance.md

     ### Troubleshooting Mutagen Sync Issues

     * Please make sure that DDEV projects work *without* Mutagen before troubleshooting it.
-Run `ddev config --mutagen-enabled=false && ddev restart`.
+Run `ddev config --performance-mode=none && ddev restart`.
     * Rename your project’s `.ddev/mutagen/mutagen.yml` file to `.ddev/mutagen/mutagen.yml.bak` and run `ddev restart`.
 This ensures you’ll have a fresh version in case the file has been changed and `#ddev-generated` removed.
     * Avoid having Mutagen sync large binaries, which can cause `ddev start` to take a long time.
 The `.tarballs` directory is automatically excluded, so Mutagen will ignore anything you move there.
 To see what Mutagen is trying to sync, run `ddev mutagen status -l` in another window.
     * `export DDEV_DEBUG=true` will provide more information about what’s going on with Mutagen.